devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ## ☑ Assignment

-Demonstrate your mastery of the concepts for this deliverable, complete the following.
+In order to demonstrate your mastery of the concepts for this deliverable, complete the following.

 1. Create Playwright tests for `jwt-pizza` that provide at least 80% coverage.
 1. Create a GitHub Actions workflow that executes the tests.